Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- Added information on silenced out of band communication for change of billing contact for a domain

 - 2.5 2018-06-22
 	- Updated XSD history and information on XSD version 2.4
 	- Added information on service and specification versions and retrieving of version information from the service